 CURRICULUM OVERVIEW

-This 18-month residency program begins in January and consists of four semesters of coursework accompanied by mentorship from experienced faculty members.
+Our 18-month curriculum begins in January and consists of four semesters of coursework accompanied by mentorship from experienced faculty members in all content areas.
 Major content areas include:

 Teaching: educational theory, curriculum design, instructional delivery, student assessment